microprediction/birdgame/README.md

 # birdgame

 Utilities for the Bird Game at [crunchdao.com](https://crunchdao.com).
-Your task is to predict the dove location.
+Your task is to track the dove location.

 ## Install